Policy-Gradient Training of Language Models for Ranking: Conclusion

 \subsubsection{Acknowledgments}

-This research was supported in part by NSFAwards IIS-1901168, IIS-2312865 and OAC-2311521.
+This research was supported in part by NSFAwards IIS-1901168, IIS-2312865, OAC-2311521, and NSF project \#1901030.
 All content represents the opinion of the authors, which is not necessarily shared or endorsed by their respective employers and/or sponsors.
-We thank Daniel D. Lee, Travers Rhodes, Chanwoo Chun, and Minh Nguyen for helpful discussions and support.
+We thank Daniel D. Lee, Sasha Rush, Travers Rhodes, Chanwoo Chun, and Minh Nguyen for helpful discussions and support.